 Enter Sarah (ta,da) – real, warm and beautifully honest woman.
 She might tell you the hard stuff, but that’s just what I needed.

 Did you know that it takes 6 weeks to even clear this stuff from your system, and that that 6 weeks is a roller coaster of emotions (you know, the ones that have been stuffed down for so many years).
-But Sarah’s approach is calm, assured and loving, and she shows you how to start being kind to yourself – dammit I might even start to think about learning to love myself!
+But Sarah’s approach is calm, assured and loving - (Sometimes we all need a good bit of old fashioned love – indeed for some of us Soberistas it’s one of the things that we have been missing for a long time) - and she shows you how to start being kind to yourself – dammit I might even start to think about learning to love myself!
 Maybe that’s what I needed after all.

 But what I also needed was a guide through the storm, I knew that my very clever neurology had created such a strong link between feeling sad and lonely and ‘curing’ it with a swift and large glass of the very best red.
 I suspect that even after the re-wiring job currently underway, I will always have that neurological link in my brain and for me wine will not be something that works for me in any setting, and I’m increasingly less sad about that fact, whereas at first I could not imagine ever ‘enjoying’ sober merely tolerating it (you may recall I had a particular hang up about being the odd one out).